BuildOnViction/gitbook/developer-guide/working-with-tomochain/tomochain-private-testnet-setup.md

 ---
 description: >-
-  This tutorial shows how to set up a private TomoChain Testnet on a local machine.
-The purpose is to help developers to familiarise themselves with TomoChain's source code and initial setup.
+  This tutorial shows how to set up a private Viction Testnet on a local machine.
+The purpose is to help developers to familiarise themselves with Viction's source code and initial setup.
 ---

-# TomoChain Private Testnet Setup
+# Viction Private Testnet Setup

-The following will walk you step-by-step to setup a TomoChain private net with four Masternodes.
+The following will walk you step-by-step to setup a Viction private net with four Masternodes.

 ### Setup environment <a href="#install-golang" id="install-golang"></a>